GV1028/earthquake_prediction/README.md

-# **Project Charter**
+# **Project Web Presence**

 ### Project Overview

-  Deep learning has recently contributed to learning state-of-the-art representations in service of various image recognition tasks.
-Deep learning uses cascades of many layers of nonlinear processing units for feature extraction and transformation.
-Recently, researchers have shown that deep learning architectures are particularly vulnerable to adversarial examples, inputs to machine learning models intentionally designed to cause the model to make a mistake (Goodfellow et al 2014).
-In this paper, we propose three methods for increasing the robustness of deep learning architectures against adversarial examples.
-Specifically, we propose a biologically inspired multi-task learning (MTL) model, a downsampling model, and a model trained on images created by the generator from a generative adversarial network.
-Our results show that using these models improve adversarial robustness against universal adversarial perturbations (Moosavi-Dezfooli et al 2016).
-Additionally, we present a metric for adversarial robustness and provide extensive analysis on how adversarial images are represented in image vector space.

-### Project Approach

-  Adversarial images and adversarial inputs in general have been the subject of a number of papers.
-What causes adversarial images?
-How are they generated?
-Are certain networks more resilient to adversarial images than others and if so what does it mean to be resilient and how can we measure a networks resilience?
-The project aims to answer the questions what does it mean to be an adversarial input, how can we make a network more resilient to adversarial images, and how do we measure resilience.
-Measuring resilience in a closed form would involve mapping the classification spaces of a network, which may be possible but is out of the scope of our project.
-Instead we intend to develop a method for comparing the resilience of two networks.
-This would give us the ability to measure the effectiveness of our techniques for improving the resilience of a network.
-We intend to run experiments where we train two networks, one network that uses one of our proposed methods for increasing resilience and one standard network as a control.
-We can then compare the resilience of the two networks and if our modified networks is more resilient than the control we can backup or claim that this method improves resilience.
+  Forecasting fault failure is a fundamental but elusive goal in earthquake science.
+Earthquakes have huge consequences on life, property and socio-economic balance in the world.
+In this project, we aim to apply Machine Learning and Deep Learning techniques to accurately predict the time of earthquakes.
+Using such techniques, we hope to come up with an ad-hoc prediction system, by discovering patterns in seismic data obtained from laboratory earthquakes.
+We hypothesize that deep learning would significantly advance current methods of earthquake prediction and provide new insights on fault physics.

 ### Project Goals (High Level)

-* To develop a method for measuring the robustness of a neural network against adversarial images.
+* To develop a method for predicting the time to failure for the next labaratory earthquakes.

-* To determine if the discriminator of a GAN can detect adversarial inputs.

-* To determine if downsampling improves the robustness of a network

-* To determine if multi-task learning increases the robustness of a network
+* To determine the potential of Deep Learning and Machine Learning techniques in finding patterns in seismic waves.

+* To develop an ad-hoc mechanism for predicting earthquakes quickly

 ### Risks and How to Avoid Them

     1. Risk - Our metric for adversarial robustness only measures robustness against a certain type of adversarial image.

     2. Mitigation - Define what we mean by robustness and prove that our metric actually measure that quality either absolutely or relative to other networks.

     3. Risk - Writing code will take longer than expected.